dewzor/claude-desktop-fedora43/README.md

 If you run into an issue with this build script, make an issue here.
 Don't bug Anthropic about it - they already have enough on their plates.

-# Claude Desktop for Linux (Fedora 43 Fixed Edition)
+# Claude Desktop for Fedora 43

 This is a modified version of the Claude Desktop build script, fixed to work on **Fedora 43**.